MitulRanpariya/Banking-System-Management/README.md

 ---

 ## 📜 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the **MIT License**.